-We have worked in all academic areas with an emphasis on science, reading, writing, and math.
-In addition, we have closely monitored the students in special education, as they play a vital role in our academic success and accountability.
+We have worked diligently in all academic areas with an emphasis on science, reading, writing, and math.
+We have closely monitored all of our students from the various programs, as they collectively play a vital role in our academic success and accountability as a campus.
 We continue to tap into all available resources to ensure our students are successful.
-According to the Texas Education Agency, Pyburn Elementary has met system safeguards every year and has received an "A" for the 2022-2023 school year!
-The focus has been to increase the STAAR scores from the previous year, implement a well-balanced curriculum for all students, and to raise the bar of expectations across the grade levels in order to meet the campus, district, and state standards.
+According to the Texas Education Agency, Pyburn Elementary has met system safeguards each year since its inception and received a "B" for the 2023-2024 school year.
+The focus will continue to be to maintain or increase the STAAR scores from the previous year, to implement a well-balanced curriculum for all students and raise the bar of expectations across the grade levels to meet the campus, district and state standards/requirements.

-A variety of strategies are implemented in order to ensure student success year-round.
-As a campus, we analyze district assessments, determine areas of strength/weaknesses and develop a plan on how we are going to improve those areas in need of intervention.
-We continuously monitor student performance data, while making adjustments as needed throughout the year.
+A variety of instructional strategies and interventions are implemented to ensure student success throughout the school year.
+As a campus, we analyze district assessments, determine areas of strengths/weaknesses, and develop a plan on how we are going to improve in those areas in need of additional intervention.
+We continuously monitor student performance data and make the necessary adjustments throughout the year.

-We continue to improve instruction by providing professional development to our staff in all areas of instruction, specifically, those areas in which our students did not perform well or are in need of improvement.
+We ensure quality and high-impact instruction through purposeful/meaningful professional development for our staff in all subject areas, specifically in those areas where our students may not have performed well or need improvement.

 Our goals are primarily based on the campus needs assessment and district/state assessment results.
-Although we have made great strides to reach the highest rank of the state standards, we are determined to continue finding new pathways to help students succeed.
+Although we have made great strides to reach the highest level of state standards, we are determined to continue finding new pathways to help students succeed.

 Our science lab is utilized weekly by all grade levels.
-Our 5th-grade students attend twice a week and all other grade levels attend weekly.
-In addition, the science coach teaches hands-on lessons once a week with 5th-grade students and collaborates with 5th-grade teachers in an effort to maximize instruction.
-We want to ensure that the students have hands-on experiences and are able to make the connection between the abstract and the concrete.
+Our 5th grade students attend twice a week and all other grade levels attend once a week.
+We want to ensure that all students have hands-on experiences and can make the connection between the abstract and the concrete science concepts.

-Benchmarks and mini-assessments are consistently provided in all core subject areas to monitor student progress.
-We also utilize the RTI committee to monitor student progress, provide student intervention as needed and minimize the number of students being tested for special education.
+Benchmarks and mini-assessments are administered in all core subject areas to monitor student progress.
+We also utilize the RTI committee to monitor student progress, provide student interventions as needed, and minimize the number of students being tested for special education.

-After-school tutorials are provided for students in 2nd - 5th grades.
-Additionally, our Kinder - 5th-grade students who are reading below grade level receive small group instruction throughout the instructional day and early intervention as needed.
-Accelerated reading/math instruction is provided to 5th-grade students who are not on the level.
-This intervention will ensure that the students have the necessary skills to not only pass the STAAR test but to be promoted to 6th grade as well.
+After-school tutorials are provided during the spring semester for students in 3rd through 5th grades.
+Additionally, our Kindergarten through 5th-grade students who are reading below grade level receives small group instruction or pull-outs throughout the instructional day as needed.

-We utilize our Campus Instructional Coaches (CIC) to assist the teachers in reading, writing, math, and science.
-CIC's model lessons, provide small group instruction, develop assessments as needed, and disaggregate data to plan for further instructional intervention.
+We utilize our Campus Instructional Coaches (CICs) to support teachers in reading, writing, math, and science.
+CIC's model lessons for teachers, assist with student interventions, provide guidance during planning, and play a vital part of the campus leadership team.

-Our students have consistently done well in writing.
-However, writing is a challenge for our students due to a large number of them transitioning to English.
-As a result, writing has always been and will continue to be a focus on our campus.
+Writing has always been and will continue to be a focus on our campus.
 Our students are required to keep a daily journal and to complete a weekly writing prompt to enhance writing fluency development across the grade levels.

-We utilize the Accelerated Reader program, which focuses on promoting reading proficiency/accountability for all students and teachers in grades 1 - 5.
-This program has contributed to our students' reading success.
+We utilize the Beanstack program through our library, which focuses on promoting reading proficiency and accountability for all students.
+This program has contributed to our students developing a love of reading while improving their fluency and comprehension.

 As a campus, we realize the importance of having an environment that is conducive to teaching and learning.
-As such, we have continued to implement the recommendations from our PAWS Committee (Foundations Program).
-This program is utilized to maximize the instructional day by addressing campus issues that may result in disciplinary problems on campus.
+As such, we have continued to implement the recommendations from our Foundations Committee, which is designed to promote and enhance our overall campus culture and safety.